Amoruso Ranch

 What schools will students who live in Amoruso Ranch now attend?

-As approved by the Board during the April 24, 2025, board meeting, the elementary and middle school boundaries will be Vencil Brown Elementary and Buljan Middle School.
-This boundary change will be effective July 1, 2025.
+As approved by the Board during the April 24, 2025, board meeting, the elementary and middle school boundaries are Vencil Brown Elementary and Buljan Middle School.
+This boundary change was effective July 1, 2025.

 Will transportation be available for my students to attend Brown and/or Buljan?

-Yes, as the distance between these homes and the schools is beyond the “reasonable walking/parent transport distance” (2 miles – elementary school students / 2.8 miles – middle school students) transportation will be available.
+Yes, as the distance between these homes and the schools is beyond the “reasonable walking/parent transport distance” (2 miles – elementary school students / 2.8 miles – middle school students) transportation is available.

 What if I want to transfer to another RCSD school?